lukekaalim/react-construct/README.md

 import { Construct } from 'react-construct';
 import { standardResolvers } from 'react-construct/resolvers';

-import Dog from 'src/components/Dog';
+// Your own custom Dog component that takes in a src, and alt and a title import Dog from 'src/components/Dog';

 const renderDog = (previous, current, next) => {